 Residential staff FAQ

 What shifts are you hiring for?
 Do you have first shift availability?
-In terms of treatment specialists, we are typically hiring for second (2:30-10:30pm) and third shifts (10:30pm-8:30am).
-Openings on first shift (7am-3pm) are offered to our current employees first.
+In terms of treatment specialists, we are typically hiring for second (1-11pm) and third shifts (10:45pm-8:45am).
+Openings on first shift (6am-4pm) are offered to our current employees first.
 If it is not filled internally, then we will offer it to new employees.
+Second-shift treatment specialists receive a pay differential and a quarterly bonus that increases in value to incentivize second-shift longevity.
 Clinical positions such as cottage therapists and case managers mostly work on first shift.

 Would I be off on weekends?
 The treatment specialist position is not a Monday through Friday position.
 Our children’s residential center is open 24/7, 365 days a year.
 To ensure quality care with proper staff-to-child ratios, the treatment specialist’s work schedule includes a weekend day.
-All treatment specialists have two days off in a row.
-It may be Friday and Saturday OR it may be Sunday and Monday.
-Your scheduled two-days off is determined by the staffing need at the specific time of hiring.
+Most treatment specialists work four 10-hour days (including one weekend day) followed by three days off.

 The kids and the residential center

 How many children live on the campus at any one time?
 We are licensed to care for up to 45 total children in need of safety and trauma treatment.
 We average 30-36 boys and girls living on our campus at one time.
 It’s about 8-10 kids per cottage.